anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-21-Extreme-Gradient-Boosting-with-XGBoost-Part-3.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="3.1.3-Automated-boosting-round-selection-using-early_stopping">3.1.3 Automated boosting round selection using early_stopping<a class="anchor-link" href="#3.1.3-Automated-boosting-round-selection-using-early_stopping"> </a></h4><p>Now, instead of attempting to cherry pick the best possible number of boosting rounds, you can very easily have XGBoost automatically select the number of boosting rounds for you within <strong>xgb.cv()</strong>.
+<h4 id="Automated-boosting-round-selection-using-early_stopping">Automated boosting round selection using early_stopping<a class="anchor-link" href="#Automated-boosting-round-selection-using-early_stopping"> </a></h4><p>Now, instead of attempting to cherry pick the best possible number of boosting rounds, you can very easily have XGBoost automatically select the number of boosting rounds for you within <strong>xgb.cv()</strong>.
 This is done using a technique called <strong>early stopping</strong>.</p>
 <p>Early stopping works by testing the XGBoost model after every boosting round against a hold-out dataset and stopping the creation of additional boosting rounds (thereby finishing training of the model early) if the hold-out metric ("rmse" in our case) does not improve for a given number of rounds.
 Here you will use the early_stopping_rounds parameter in xgb.cv() with a large possible number of boosting rounds (50).
 Bear in mind that if the holdout metric continuously improves up through when num_boost_rounds is reached, then early stopping does not occur.</p>
 <p>Here, the DMatrix and parameter dictionary have been created for you.
 Your task is to use cross-validation with early stopping.
 Go for it!</p>
 <ul>